Sobolev Gradient Ascent for Optimal Transport: Barycenter Optimization and Convergence Analysis: Preliminary: optimal transport computation

-Our barycenter algorithm in Section~\ref{sec:concaveformulation} is motivated by the \emph{exact} computation of the two-marginal optimal transport problem with distributions supported on a grid of size $n$.
+Our barycenter algorithm in Section~\ref{sec:concaveformulation} is motivated by the \emph{exact} computation of the two-marginal optimal transport problem with distributions discretized over a grid of size $n$.
 The $\dH^1$-gradient based approach proposed by \cite{jacobs2020fast} is a popular algorithm due to its numerical stability and effectiveness in handling large $n$.
 In particular, the $\dH^1$-gradient of $\I(f)$ is defined as

 where $g$ is the solution to the Neumann problem \citep[Subsection 5.5.3]{santambrogio2015optimal},